 However, for fans who have yet to read the novels, now is the perfect time to start, as Random House and iBooks are rolling out an enhanced edition of A Game of Thrones for iPhones, iPads and Macs that includes several digital features designed to make the story easier to follow.
 Martin has also said that he thinks the long-awaited sixth installment in the series, The Winds of Winter, will come out this year.

-The premiere of the show's upcoming seventh season has been pushed back to summer 2017, but as we wait out the long winter together, check back for updates on everything going on with the series — from casting announcements to scheduling details to new theories.
+The premiere of the show's upcoming seventh season will air July 16, but as we wait out the long winter together, check back for updates on everything going on with the series—from casting announcements to scheduling details to new theories.

 As of Sept.
 1, production on the seven-episode season was officially underway, according to Entertainment Weekly.
-Filming will take place in Northern Ireland, Spain and Iceland and will be helmed by veteran Thrones directors Alan Taylor (season 1's "Baelor"), Jeremy Podeswa (season 5's "Unbowed, Unbent, Unbroken") and Mark Mylod (season 6's "No One"), as well as newcomer Matt Shakman.
+Filming took place in Northern Ireland, Spain and Iceland and was helmed by veteran Thrones directors Alan Taylor (season 1's "Baelor"), Jeremy Podeswa (season 5's "Unbowed, Unbent, Unbroken") and Mark Mylod (season 6's "No One"), as well as newcomer Matt Shakman.

-HBO has confirmed that Jim Broadbent will be joining the show in a “significant” role, marking the first major cast addition of the season.
+HBO has confirmed that Jim Broadbent joined the show in a “significant” role, marking the first major cast addition of the season.
 Additionally, Ed Sheeran will appear in a guest spot, continuing Thrones' tradition of slipping in cameos by famous musicians.
 Other actors have also volunteered their services, including Daniel Radcliffe and Rachel Bloom, who have both said they would join just to be killed off.

-Thanks to a scenery related filming delay, no official air date has been announced for the summer premiere.
+Thanks to a scenery related filming delay, the premiere date was pushed back from spring to summer.
 "Now that winter has arrived on Game of Thrones, executive producers David Benioff and D.B.
 Weiss felt that the storylines of the next season would be better served by starting production a little later than usual, when the weather is changing," said HBO programming president Casey Bloys.

 This is also attributed to an increased filming time for each episode in the season.
-"They are taking the length of time it takes to shoot 10 episodes to shoot just seven this year," Iain Glen — who plays Ser Jorah Mormont — said.
+"They are taking the length of time it takes to shoot 10 episodes to shoot just seven this year," said Iain Glen—who plays Ser Jorah Mormont.
 "I think the scale and size of the set pieces, the world that is being created it’s just getting more and more extraordinary and they feel they need that time to shoot seven hours as opposed to 10."

-However, the first teaser for the show’s highly-anticipated return have already arrived.
+However, two teasers for the show’s highly-anticipated return have already arrived.
 The first — which debuted in November — features glimpses of Sansa and Arya Stark as well as their half-brother-turned-cousin Jon Snow in various northern locations of Westeros, while the second — released in March — hints at an ominous "Great War" to come.